wavefrontHQ/docs/pages/doc/50_releasenotes.md

 ### Tags and Tag Paths

 Tags allow you to flexibly manage and organize your Wavefront content.
 With this release, tag paths allow you to organize your content in hierarchies that best suit your particular use of Wavefront.
-If desired, content can be included in multiple hierarchies to suit the needs of particular sub-groups of users. <span style="font-size: 12pt;">Tags and tag path support has been extended beyond the UI into many areas and can be leveraged in searching/filters, alerts, maintenance windows, and events. </span>
+If desired, content can be included in multiple hierarchies to suit the needs of particular sub-groups of users.
+Tags and tag path support has been extended beyond the UI into many areas and can be leveraged in searching/filters, alerts, maintenance windows, and events.

 -   Tag paths organize tags by separating tag components with periods ".".
 For example, **Eastern.DBs.MySQL**.
 -   To improve readability, tags retain case for display but are treated case-insensitive for searching, sorting etc.